laelbarlow/typhaon/README.md

 ## Procedure

-- Clone the code repository from github to your computer by running the following command in your terminal:
+- Clone the code repository from github to your computer by running the following shell command in your terminal:
   ```
   git clone https://github.com/laelbarlow/typhaon.git
   ```